 The Used Car Rule applies in all states except Maine and Wisconsin.
 These two states are exempt because they have similar regulations that require dealers to post disclosures on used vehicles.
 The Rule applies in the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, and American Samoa.

 This booklet defines the Rule's requirements, explains how to prepare and display the Buyers Guide, and offers a compliance checklist.

-You must post a Buyers Guide before you "offer" a used vehicle for sale.
-A vehicle is offered for sale when you display it for sale or let a customer inspect it for the purpose of buying it, even if the car is not fully prepared for delivery.
-This requirement also applies to used vehicles for sale on your lot through consignment, power of attorney, or other agreement.
+You must post a Buyers Guide before you display a vehicle for sale or let a customer inspect it for the purpose of buying it, even if the car is not fully prepared for delivery.
+You also must display a Buyers Guide on used vehicles for sale on your lot through consignment, power of attorney, or other agreement.
 At public auctions, dealers and the auction company must comply.
 The Rule does not apply at auctions that are closed to consumers.

 - a gross vehicle weight rating (GVWR) of less than 8,500 pounds;